Made up of a set of steps and triggers, the sales funnel facilitates decision-making regarding customer acquisition planning and structure

 Connecting the dots: buying journey and sales funnel

-Knowing the customer’s buying journey and what its main milestones are allows you to plan the sales stages that cover bottlenecks, qualify the customer and shorten the sales cycle.
+Knowing the customer’s buying journey and its main milestones allows you to plan the sales stages that cover bottlenecks, qualify the customer and shorten the sales cycle.

 Qualification is usually translated as triggers for passing between steps in the funnel.
 These tickets can be automatic (Lead started a trial in the software) or manual (checklist filled in by the seller throughout the sale).